 For the most part, caterpillars are harmless to humans but some may cause skin irritations when touched, or even spit acid in defense!
 So, it’s a good idea to identify any green caterpillar first before attempting to hand-pick it.

-If you want to know what you’re dealing with, this A to Z guide will take you through the 32 most common green caterpillars in your yard and how to identify them by their size, markings, spines or spikes, and the type of plants they usually feed on.
+If you want to know what you’re dealing with, this A to Z guide will take you through the 32 most common green caterpillars in your yard and how to identify them by their size, markings, spines or spikes, the plants they usually feed on, and the types of butterflies or pretty garden moths they turn into.

 How to identify green caterpillars